Gabaldonlab/Q-PHAST/wiki/installation.md

 - Download the content of this repository [here](https://github.com/Gabaldonlab/qCAST/archive/refs/heads/main.zip).
 This contains the `main.py` wrapper script and its dependencies (in the `scripts` folder).

+- Optional: if the python dependencies 'pillow' and/or 'Tk-inter' are not installed, install them with `pip install Pillow` and/or `pip install tk`.

 - Install docker, which is necessary to run the docker image.
 You can [find here](https://docs.docker.com/engine/install/) the installation information.
 Note that to run docker you need to have root permissions.

 - Initialize the 'docker daemon' to start using docker with `sudo systemctl start docker` from the terminal.